Round and Round (Tinkara Kovač song): Eurovision Song Contest

 The song was performed under the title "Spet/Round and Round" at EMA 2014 on 8 March 2014.
 It was chosen as one of two "superfinalists" through public televoting.
 In the second round of voting, the song received 7,937 televotes and therefore won the Slovene national final ahead of "Let Me Be (Myself)" performed by Muff, who had received 3,450 televotes.

 At the Eurovision Song Contest 2014 in Copenhagen, the song was performed under its English title "Round and Round", while the lyrics were partially in Slovene and English just like in the national final.
 The song qualified from the second semi final having placed tenth in a field of 15, scoring 52 points in total.
 In the grand final, Slovenia only scored nine points in total and therefore finished 25th (second to last).
-It was only the third time overall since the introduction of the seminal finals in 2004 that Slovenia had qualified for the final.
+It was only the third time overall since the introduction of the semifinals in 2004 that Slovenia had qualified for the final.

 The song was co-written by Hannah Mancini, the Slovene representative in the Eurovision Song Contest 2013 and Raay, one half of the duo Maraaya, who would represent Slovenia in the Eurovision Song Contest 2015.